Restaurant Marketing Strategy: Filling Your Tables and Building Loyalty

 Q: How important are reviews compared to other factors?

 Very important.
 Reviews impact 72% of dining decisions.
 Restaurants with 4.5+ stars outrank 3.5-star competitors in local search and get higher booking rates.
-Prioritize review generation.
+Prioritise review generation.

 Q: Should we offer discounts to boost traffic?